mohamed-717-os/Applying-Matimatical-Algorithms-With-Assembly/README.md

 ### Project Structure
 ### Main.asm

-The central file that integrates all other modules and maps commands to their respective operations.
+The central file integrates all other modules and maps commands to their respective operations.

 ### DATA.asm